MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addtypeattribute.md

 AddTypeAttribute is a projection operation that adds a user-specified type attribute to the final resolved entity.
 It is generally used after a [CombineAttributes](combineattributes.md) operation to create a type attribute that indicates the type that matches one of the entities from a polymorphic source, but can also be used by itself.
 Think of it like the $type property in a JSON object.

 For example:
-We have an Account entity with the attribute “accountId” and a Contact entity with the attribute “contactId”.
-Using CombineAttributes, we merge “accountId” and “contactId” into “customerId”.
-We can then use AddTypeAttribute to create a “customerType” type attribute that is used to indicate whether "customerId” is an Account or a Contact type.
+We have an Account entity with the attribute "accountId" and a Contact entity with the attribute "contactId".
+Using CombineAttributes, we merge "accountId" and "contactId" into "customerId".
+We can then use AddTypeAttribute to create a "customerType" type attribute that is used to indicate whether "customerId" is an Account or a Contact type.

-Because of this, the created type attribute is often an “entityName” data type.
+Because of this, the created type attribute is often an "entityName" data type.
 It will also have the trait `is.linkedEntity.name`.

 > **__Note:__** you can access the API reference for this operation on [this link](../../1.0om/api-reference/cdm/projections/addtypeattribute.md).